rcrowther/django-img/README.md

 # Django-images
 A drop and go app (as much as a Django app can be) to handle upload and display of images.

+When I say plug-and-go, I mean there is a default repository built into the app.
+IT works in a Django way, and needs only a migration to start uploading and managing images.
+To show images, you need only to define a few filter classes and place the main template tag.
+That's all.

 The base code is concise and levers Django recommendations and facilities where possible.
-It may form a good base for others wishing to build their own app.
+It may provide a base for others wishing to build their own app.

-The front end, by which I mean 'programmer API' is designed for a particular purpose (most image apps are).
-It is for websites where images are associated with other models.
-Use cases might include websites of local interest, such as small-scale publishing and shops.
-These examples would associate images with other models, for example, SalesItem or Article.

 ## Why you may not want this app